KunalKokate/OpenROAD_7nmDesignContest_by_VSD_UCSD/README.md

 You can add new designs inside the "flow" directory with the required directory structures.
 I will give a brief overview of the directories inside ORFS -
 * docker - For the docker based installation, it has a Dependency Installer Script which installs all the required tools and packages for ORFS design.
 * docs - It contains basis documentation or tutorial for the flow.
 Here is a direct link for the [Flow Tutorial](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/blob/master/docs/tutorials/FlowTutorial.md)
-* flow - Contains all the required files responsible to compile complete RTL to GDSII flow including Synthesis, Floorplanning, Placement, Routing, Parasitic Extraction and Timing.
+* flow - Contains all the required files responsible to compile complete RTL to GDSII flow including Floorplanning, Placement, Clock Tree Synthesis, Routing, Static Timing Analysis (STA), Design Rule Check (DRC), Layout vs Schematic (LVS) and Parasitic Extraction.
 * etc - This is a main directory when it comes to new installation of ORFS.
 It contains a Dependency Installer, which takes care all the installation resources for design.
 * jenkins - Contains the regression test files for build updates.
 * tools - Contains all the required tools for running complete RTL to GDSII flow as listed above.